AGH-CEAI/aegis_docker/README.md

 # aegis_docker

-This package containes all files for building & run Docker images for the Aegis robot station.
+This package contains all files for building & run container images for the Aegis robot station.

 The requirements for the packages are directly taken from the [aegis_ros](https://github.com/AGH-CEAI/aegis_ros).